Mark-MTR/YESHU/README.md

-# Yeshuhao!
+# YESHU!

-This repository is used to share some funny videos and images of Yeshuhao.
+This repository is used to share some funny videos and images of YESHU.

 This repository ***SHOULD NOT BE FORKED*** although it use MIT License.